Amber025/ErgoVector/README.md

 ---

 <div align="center">
-  Made with 💙 by Prince | Empowering better posture, one sit at a time
+  Made with 💙 by Amber | Empowering better posture, one sit at a time
 </div>